-With its sunny beaches and active lifestyle, plus plenty of cultural attractions San Diego make an appealing destination for alternate-lifestyle travellers.
-Centre of LGBT lifestyle is the leafy Hillcrest neighbourhood, a retro-hip enclave (check out the neighbourhood’s landmark 1940s-style neon sign) northwest of Balboa Park.
-Among other reasons to visit, Hillcrest is a shopper’s heaven, with distinctive boutiques and plenty of cafes where you can dine al fresco and compare your favourite finds of the day.
-Dig into classic American comfort foods at Gossip Grill, then dance the night away at The Brass Rail, San Diego’s oldest gay bar.
-A short drive from Hillcrest, catch productions showcasing LGBT stories and themes at the Diversionary Theatre, first opened in 1986.
+Blessed with sunny beaches and plenty of cultural attractions, San Diego is an appealing destination for LGBTQ travellers.
+Hillcrest, a retro-hip area located north-west of Balboa Park, is San Diego's unquestioned LGBTQ hub.
+This leafy neighbourhood is a shopper’s heaven, with distinctive boutiques and plenty of cafes where you can window-shop, dine al fresco and soak up the great weather.
+Tuck into classic American comfort foods at Gossip Grill and then dance the night away at The Brass Rail, San Diego’s oldest gay bar.
+The area is also home to Hillcrest Brewing Company, a proudly gay brewery and restaurant—some say the nation’s first—with signature brews such as Banana Hammock Scotch Ale and Long & Stout Russian Imperial Stout.
+A short drive from Hillcrest, catch productions showcasing LGBTQ stories and themes at the Diversionary Theatre, which first opened in 1986.

-With its year-round sun, San Diego doesn’t really have a “best” time to visit, but LGBT travellers might want to aim for San Diego LGBT Pride, a three-day celebration in July that draws 300,000 people to its parade, festival, and block party.
+With its year-round sun, San Diego doesn’t really have a 'best' time to visit, but LGBTQ travellers might want to aim for San Diego LGBTQ Pride Parade and Festival, a three-day celebration in July that draws 300,000 people to its rally, parade, street party and music festival; more than 200 bands take to the stages set up in Balboa Park.
+There are specific events aimed at teens and young adults, sponsored by Pride Youth, but the entire event is billed as family- and child-friendly.

 At the base of the Hollywood Hills, the city of West Hollywood is the center of LGBTQ Los Angeles.
 In 1984, West Hollywood became the first majority-gay municipality in the country, and ever since, its rich tradition of pride and acceptance has been enjoyed by locals and visitors alike.
 Today, LGBTQ residents comprise more than 40 percent of the 5-square-kilometre community, and the crosswalks are painted as welcoming rainbows.